alfonsodelarosa4/hello-world-fullstack/README.md

 # Hello World FullStack Project
 ## Overview
-This project showcases a full stack web application leveraging React for the frontend and Java Spring for the backend.
+This project showcases a fullstack web application leveraging React for the frontend and Java Spring for the backend.
 It utilizes Docker and Kubernetes for containerization and orchestration, allowing for efficient development and deployment workflows.

 ## Purpose
 The purpose of this project is to provide an example of building and deploying a full-stack web application using modern technologies and best practices.
 It acts as a simulation of full-stack project in production.
 The React client is run as a Docker container which communicates to the pods of the Java Spring server.